Super Graphic Ultra Modern Girl: Background and release

 Kayleigh Amstutz, later known as Chappell Roan, began posting cover songs to YouTube in 2014.
 She also posted an original song, "Die Young".
 This caught the attention of Australian singer Troye Sivan, who advised his fanbase to "go give her some love".
 She adopted the stage name Chappell Roan and signed to Atlantic Records in 2015.
 While under the label, she released her debut EP, School Nights (2017), and three singles in 2020: "Pink Pony Club", "Love Me Anyway", and "California".
 She was dropped by Atlantic in 2020 following the release of the singles and moved back to her home state of Missouri following this.

 While still signed with Atlantic, Roan worked with producer Dan Nigro, who would become known for his work with Olivia Rodrigo.
 She would return to music in 2022 with the self-released single "Naked in Manhattan".
 In 2023, Roan signed to Amusement Records, an imprint of Island Records that Nigro started to fund Roan's projects.
 "Super Graphic Ultra Modern Girl" was released as the sixth track of The Rise and Fall of a Midwest Princess on September 22, 2023, alongside an accompanying visualizer.
-A demo version was released with a Tidal reissue.
+A demo version was released with a Tidal reissue of the album.